All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Potential for compounding errors or contamination if pharmacy standards are inadequate

-Ideal Patient Profile: Cost-conscious patients who want medical supervision but cannot afford brand name pricing.
+Ideal Patient Profile: Cost-conscious patients who want medical supervision but can't afford brand name pricing.
 Those seeking customized dosing or formulations not available in commercial products.
 Patients comfortable with slightly higher risk in exchange for significant cost savings.
 Verified Pricing (as of March 2026): Compounded semaglutide typically ranges from $150 to $400 monthly, while compounded tirzepatide costs between $300 to $600 monthly.
 FormBlends offers compounded peptides with physician oversight starting at competitive rates, providing quality assurance through partnerships with accredited compounding pharmacies.
 The regulatory environment for compounded peptides involves state pharmacy boards rather than FDA oversight.
 Reputable compounding pharmacies follow USP standards and maintain clean room facilities.
-However, the quality control processes may not be as extensive as those required for FDA-approved medications.
+But the quality control processes may not be as extensive as those required for FDA-approved medications.
 Patients should verify their pharmacy's accreditation status and quality certifications.
 Compounding pharmacies must source raw materials from registered suppliers and maintain proper storage conditions.
 The compounding process requires specialized equipment and trained personnel.
 Many reputable facilities undergo voluntary accreditation through organizations like PCAB (Pharmacy Compounding Accreditation Board) to demonstrate commitment to quality standards.

 Research Peptides: High Risk, No Medical Oversight